anothergreenhat/blackjack/README.md

 ## Easy
 Run the provided executable on Linux from the Terminal with ./main
 ## Standard
-If you don't trust my executable, simply build the project with `g++ -o blackjack main.cc dealer.cc` That's it!
+If you don't trust my executable, simply build the project with `g++ -o blackjack main.cc dealer.cc` in a Linux Terminal.
+That's it!